cdepage/zerodep/packages/app/README.md

 ### To

-A set of higher order functions to convert a value to a specific data type.
+A set of configurable higher order functions to convert a value to a specific data type.

 | Method Name | Package | Purpose |
 | --- | --- | --- |